 - Disbursement of PF PF funds are disbursed as a percentage of each disbursement request, after the minimum loan proceeds disbursement of 5% or \$50,000 that is required by IRS regulations.
 In general, the percentage used is the percentage of PF for which the municipality is eligible, increased for the inclusion of any priority PF, up to the cap, if applicable.
 Adjustments will also be made if market rate costs are included in the loan.
 When Energy Efficiency PF is the only type of PF included in an award, that PF will be disbursed in full after the minimum loan disbursement at loan closing of 5% or \$50,000 is met.
 Please note that, although DNR and DOA will attempt to calculate the proper PF disbursement percentage to account for all variables, if a municipality does not request all budgeted loan costs, this may impact whether the municipality receives all the PF allocated to the project. - Calculation order for more than one type of PF When calculating PF amounts for a project that will be allocated more than one type of PF, Priority PF is calculated first, then General PF. - PF cannot exceed 70% of project costs Due to statutory restrictions (s.
 281.58(8)(g), Wis.
 Stats.), no project can receive PF that results in the municipality paying less than 30% of the cost of the project.
 This includes Priority PF as well as General PF. - No PF on market rate costs PF will not be calculated on project costs that are eligible only for market rate financing.
 Market rate costs will be subtracted from the project total before calculating the PF award for a project. - No PF on costs that are not included in the total CWFP award amount When calculating project costs that are eligible for PF, only amounts that are financed through the CWFP will be included in the PF calculation (as mentioned above, market rate costs are deducted before calculating General PF amounts even if they are included in the award).
-Internal funds, as well as other sources of funding such as loan or grant, will be deducted before the CWFP calculates PF. - Jointly-funded Financial Hardship Scenarios If a municipality is in dire financial hardship and cannot fund a project while complying with the policies above, the CWFP will collaborate with other long-term, affordable funding sources on a case-by-case basis to consider available options to meet the financial needs of the municipality's project.
+Internal funds, as well as other sources of funding such as loan or grant, will be deducted before the CWFP calculates PF. - Limitation on PF Provided to Projects Receiving an EPA Community Grant The amount of PF awarded to any CWFP applicant that has also been allocated EPA Community Grant funding will be reduced by an amount equal to the amount of the EPA Community Grant Award.
+If the amount of the EPA Community Grant allocation for the project is greater than the amount of CWFP PF that would have been allocated to the project, then no additional CWFP PF will be allocated.
+This policy applies to General, Priority and Emerging Contaminant CWFP PF.
+CWFP applicants that have been allocated EPA Community Grant funding are still eligible for CWFP loan dollars.